Old German black pied cattle

 The Old German black pied cattle on Meyer`s farm are true rarities.
 There are only about 60 of these breeding worldwide anymore.

 |weight||500 - 650 kg (cow), 1000 - 1150 (bull)|

 |Zoo worlds||Meyer's Farm|

 |Size, weight, breeding time and lifetime are approximate values and may vary from animal to animal.|

-Black and white cattle in their modern breeding form are the most widely spread species worldwide.
-But Hannover Zoo’s Old German black and white cattle belong to a rare and seriously endangered species.
-There are just about as many of them as there are of the Siberian Tiger - only 60 breeding animals worldwide.
+Black pied cattle in their modern breeding form are the most widely spread species worldwide.
+But Hannover Zoo’s Old German black pied cattle belong to a rare and seriously endangered species.

 Cattle have very flexible tongues.
 When eating, cows poke them out of the side of their mouths, twist them around tufts of plants and pull them up.
 While we humans chew and swallow our food, cows chew their food several times.
 This happens most often while they are lying down.
 Food from the upper stomach is squeezed back up the oesophagus, surplus fluids are swallowed and the real ruminating begins.
 Each day a cow ruminates 10-15 times, about 30 minutes of every mealtime.

 Domestic animals - in danger of becoming extinct